 One holding a swap power in a nonfiduciary capacity, however, could exercise the power without regard to whether doing so is helpful or harmful to the interests of the beneficiaries.
 In other words, the power-holder could act in his or her self-interest.
 Should that fact alone cause the trust assets to be included in the grantor's gross estate where the grantor holds the power?
 It is hard to see how that result could follow.
 Although the grantor holds the power to control the ultimate beneficial enjoyment of property contributed to the trust (he or she can always get it back for whatever reason by exercise of the swap power), the same is true of trust assets subject to a fiduciary swap power.
-The only difference is that a fiduciary swap power requires the grantor to part with an "as-good-or-better" asset to reclaim the trust property, while a nonfiduciary swap power permits the grantor to exchange a "worse" asset for the trust property subject only to the constraint that the "worse" asset have the same value as the trust property to be "swapped out."
+The only difference is that a fiduciary swap power requires the grantor to part with an "as-good-or-better" asset to reclaim the trust property, while a nonfiduciary swap power permits the grantor to exchange a "worse" asset for the trust property to be "swapped out."

 The requirement (applicable to fiduciary swap powers and nonfiduciary swap powers) that the exchanged assets have equivalent values is the key.
 A swap power does not permit the grantor to add to or subtract from the value of the trust's holdings.
-There is, therefore, no ability to play with the ultimate value transferred to the trust.
-19 The rulings reach the correct result in finding that the trust assets are not includible in the grantor's gross estate.
+There is, therefore, no ability to play with the ultimate value transferred to the trust.19 The rulings reach the correct result in finding that the trust assets are not includible in the grantor's gross estate.
 But these conclusions are not dependent on the fact that the swap powers in both rulings were exercisable in a fiduciary capacity.

-In light of all of this, does it make sense to give the swap power to an independent Q4. third party instead of the grantor?
+Q4.
+In light of all of this, does it make sense to give the swap power to an independent third party instead of the grantor?